 Carbohydrate intake on a ketogenic diet is low, which allows the cells to retain their sensitivity to insulin.
 Your hormones stay in balance, hunger is diminished, the cells can burn fat for fuel, which provides more energy.
 The body can access its stored fat, you lose weight, and you have lots of fuel for activity.
 Exercising becomes fun, instead of being a chore.

 And there's more.
 Exercise, especially high intensity exercise, uses up the stored glycogen in your muscle, and this results in your muscles cells being even more insulin sensitive.
 Now the circle is moving in the right direction.
 So, in summary, the the best weight loss program is one which:

-I challenge you to follow a ketogenic diet.
+I encourage you to begin a ketogenic diet if you have extra weight to lose.
 I've put together a page with a step by step plan on this best way to lose weight.
 And don't forget, it's a great diet to improve your health as well.

 My colleague Austin Voss and I have created a web based tool called My Keto Plan to make it easier for people to implement a ketogenic diet for weight loss and health improvements.
 We are so excited to finally make it available to our clients and readers!

 In working with others, we saw they had trouble figuring out how much and what to eat when creating ketogenic meals.
 Problems included either eating too much protein, the wrong carbohydrates or too little fat.
 Often, there was a combination of these issues, and it caused our clients to become frustrated with this new way of eating and fall short of their weight loss and health goals.